thomyks/llm-related-research-topic-trends/README.md

-#📚 LLM-based Research Domain Analysis
-An App showcasing insights into research domains.
+# LLM Research Overview: An App for Exploring and Extracting Insights from LLM-related Research